-To help us keep our mailing list current, please fill out this coupon if your address is inaccurate in any way or if you want to be added to the mailing list for The Second Draft.
+To help us keep our mailing list current, please fill out this coupon if your address is inaccurate in any

+way or if you want to be added to the mailing list for The Second Draft.
 Send the completed coupon to

-es. way of it you want to be added to the maning list for The Second Draft.
-Send the completed coupon to Prof. Joan Blum, Boston College Law School, 885 Centre Street, Newton, MA 02159-1163.
+Prof. Joan Blum, Boston College Law School, 885 Centre Street, Newton, MA 02159-1163.

 Name:

 School:

 Street address:

 City/State: Zip